-Parkland College’s values include honesty, integrity, and responsibility.
+Parkland College’s values include responsibility, honesty and integrity.
 Students, faculty, and staff are all expected to maintain academic integrity in their work and take collective responsibility for preventing violations of intellectual ownership.
 Academic dishonesty is unacceptable, and the institution is committed to helping students learn these values through development and growth.
 Personal commitment, honest work, and honest achievement are necessary characteristics for an educated person.
-The process of determining the consequences of academic dishonesty begins with the faculty member and may proceed to include the department chair and/or the Office of the Vice President for Academic Services.
+The process of determining the consequences of academic dishonesty begins with the faculty member and may proceed to include the department chair, the division dean, and/or the Office of the Vice President for Academic Services.
 All Incidents of academic dishonesty, including developmental or punitive action, should be referred in writing to the Office of the Vice President for Academic Services.
 Academic Honesty can be broadly defined as performing academic work without cheating, fabrication, or plagiarism:

 b.
 Fabrication: Falsifying or inventing any information or citation in an academic activity.

 c.
 Plagiarism: External information borrowed and directly quoted must be indicated by use of quotation marks, and any changes, omissions, or addition to the direct quotation must be shown in bracket, and the source documented.
 All cited external information that has been paraphrased and summarized must also be documented.